isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-mowers-for-wet-grass/index.md

 Whereas it is always ideal to cut grass during dry weather because it can be mowed by a majority of mowers, there are instances when mowing wet lawns cannot be avoided.

-The [Best](https://pestpolicy.com/best-lawn-mower-for-large-yard/) Lawn Mower for Wet Grass should be sufficiently powerful and its blades sharp enough to cut through wet grass - including lawnmowers for zoysia grass.
-Ensure that you'll only cut [about a third of the grass blades](http://www.ipm. ucdavis. edu/TOOLS/TURF/ESTABLISH/onethird. html).
-Check that the mower has serrated tips like those in [gator blades](http://www.gatorblade.
+The [Best](https://pestpolicy.com/best-lawn-mower-for-large-yard/)Lawn Mower for Wet Grass should be sufficiently powerful and its blades sharp enough to cut through wet grass - including lawnmowers for zoysia grass.
+Ensure that you'll only cut [about a third of the grass blades](http://www.ipm.ucdavis.edu/TOOLS/TURF/ESTABLISH/onethird.html).Check that the mower has serrated tips like those in [gator blades](http://www.gatorblade.

 com/) to easily cut wet grass clumps.